Theemiss/holbertonschool-system_engineering-devops/attack_is_the_best_defense/README.md

 0040   5c 4c 62 58 6c 77 59 58 4e 7a 64 32 39 79 5a 44   \LbXlwYXNzd29yZD
 0050   6b 34 4f 54 67 68 0d 0a                           k4OTgh..
 ```

+## 1-dictionary_attack

+Password-based authentication systems can be easily broken by using a dictionary attack (you’ll have to find your own password dictionary).
+Let’s try it on an SSH account.

+* Install Docker on your machine Ubuntu Vagrant machine
+* Pull and run the Docker image sylvainkalache/264-1 with the command docker run -p 2222:22 -d -ti sylvainkalache/264-1
+* Find a password dictionary (you might need multiple of them)
+* Install and use hydra to try to brute force the account sylvain via SSH on the Docker container
+* Because the Docker container is running locally, hydra should access the SSH account via IP 127.0.0.1 and port 2222
+* Hint: the password is 11 characters long